RobinMeneust/J2EE_school_project/uml/classDiagram.md

     note for Moderator "comments/reviews : deletion, pin comments... loyalty ?
         discount
-        add customer"
+        add customer
-    note for LoyaltyProgram "Singleton
+        permissions is a Set of Permission objects" note for LoyaltyProgram "Singleton
-    -loyaltyLevel is final"
-    note for LoyaltyAccount "-loyaltyProgram is final"
+        instance, getInstance(), createInstance() are static"
-    note for ShippingMethod "Premium = quicker and cheaper"
+    note for ShippingMethod "Premium = quicker and cheaper" note for Administrator "the list of permissions contains all the available permissions here"

     class User{
         <<abstract>>